Last updated on December 22nd, 2021

 6. Hang Your Outside Clothes Off Rods

 This is a little-known secret to using your closet space well.
 Just have hung clothes in your closet.
-There’s no point in storing ironed clothes in shelves, anyway.
+There’s no point in storing ironed clothes on shelves, anyway.
 You take out one, and you end up messing the whole pile up.
-Use shelves only for your nightwear, shorts and tees.
+Use shelves only for your nightwear, shorts, and tees.

 7. Keep It Well-lit